 How many and what kind of staff members do you have in your programs?

 All our facilities have a large and varied staff.
 Our primary therapists provide individual, group and family therapy.
 Our psychiatrists oversee all psychiatric issues and provide each client with appropriate medications or naturopathic alternatives.
 Our medical doctors attend to the overall physical health of each client and help resolve any medical issues that arise.
 We have dietitians who collaborate with each client to develop lifelong eating habits.
 Our fitness trainers and yoga teachers help establish healthy exercise goals and provide a variety of physical activities.
 Our chefs provide wholesome, beautifully presented fresh food for meals.
-There are several other staff members including nurses, group therapists, eating disorder counselors, program coordinators, and specialty practitioners who personally invest their time and energy in helping Monte Nido clients recover from their eating disorder.

 How many people in a room in residential treatment?